 After my urgent care visit, can I follow up with Brentview Medical?

 Yes.
-Brentview Medical is an urgent care clinic as well as general medical clinic.
-You are welcome to follow up with our physicians for follow-up care.
+You are welcome to follow up with our medical providers for follow-up care.

 Do you have any other urgent care clinics in the greater Los Angeles area?

 Currently, Brentview Medical operates two urgent care centers in the L.A. area.
 Our clinics are located in Brentwood and in West Hollywood.